dmbarbour/wikilon/docs/AwelonLang.md

 Awelon words are defined in a codebase called a "dictionary".
 Evaluation of Awelon code occurs in context of an immutable dictionary.
 Awelon is designed to use community curated dictionaries as a starting point for software projects.
 This replaces the more conventional approach of using "libraries" - interdependent packages of definitions.
 Libraries are troublesome because of dependencies, versioning, configuration management, poor automatic integration testing, and social software ownership issues.
 A dictionary, however, can simply include all the words and definitions and data one is likely to need, tested and known to work together, every definition uniformly accessible and updateable by the programmer.

 Unlike conventional programming languages, Awelon encourages that a lot of *data* also be represented in the codebase.
 For example: maps, music, almanacs, articles, paintings, presentations, books, blogs, forums, fonts, etc..
 The dictionary doubles as a database or filesystem.
-Integrated databases significantly simplify effective utilization for purely functional software, much like use of spreadsheets.
+Integrated databases significantly simplify effective utilization for purely functional languages, much like use of spreadsheets.
 A dictionary's data may be maintained in real-time by software agents - cf. Awelon's [application models](ApplicationModel.md).

 *Note:* Although it is discouraged in general, developers may still model and distribute "libraries" as patches updating word definitions.
 This may be suitable for experimental definitions.

-### Dictionary Representation

-Awelon does not specify any particular representation for dictionaries.
-De-facto standards should eventually emerge.
-However, relevant desiderata include: structure sharing, lazy downloads, provider independence, working sets, compaction, and efficient diffs.

-Structure sharing enables enormous dictionaries to be updated, versioned, and forked in a lightweight manner.
-Lazy downloads allows clients to avoid loading definitions that they don't require, which enables scaling without guilt.
-Provider independence means references can be verifiably downloaded from any server, which simplifies distribution, caching, and use of proxies or content-delivery networks.
-Working sets can support real-time updates and application models.
-Compaction allows us to eventually forget outdated definitions, garbage collect unnecessary words, and control codebase size.
-Efficient diffs are useful for maintaining a separate cache or index, merging and cherrypicking updates, and implementing UX features such as recent updates.

-To achieve these several properties in one data structure, variations of the log-structured merge-tree represented above secure hash resources seems most promising.

 ### Hierarchical Dictionary Structure